otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/05-filtering-sorting-pagination-and-rate-limiting.md

 - A description of the API
 - A list of the API's data models.
 This includes the name of the model, the attributes and their data types, and the relationships between the models
 - A list of the API's endpoints

+# Formative Assessment Submission

+Create a new pull request and assign **grayson-orr** to review your submission.
+Please don't merge your own pull request.